 It’s not always easy to do our best as a steward.
 Take Joseph for example.
 First his brothers picked on him, then he was sold as a slave, and finally he ended up in jail.
 Anyone else in his position would have said, “That’s it!
 I’ve had enough.
 I’ve tried my best everywhere I’ve been, and look where it got me!
 From now on I’m just going to take the easy way out.”
 In many ways he is similar to Job.
 No matter what happened to him, he just kept on doing the right thing.
 And because of his faithfulness he went from being a prisoner to being one of the most powerful rulers on the earth in just a few hours.

 One day he was rushed into Pharaoh’s presence.
 Out of all the thousands of qualified people God could have used, He chose to give Joseph the explanation for Pharaoh’s dream.
-And what was God saying to Pharaoh?
-“Plan ahead!
+And what was God saying to Pharaoh? “________ ______________!
 Good times are coming.
 Enjoy them, but don’t take them for granted.
 Use your time wisely.”
 Pharaoh got the idea and wasted no time acting on what he had learned.
 He saw that God had blessed Joseph and that Joseph knew what it meant to use his resources wisely instead of squandering them.
 And so he placed Joseph in charge of a giant savings program that would affect thousands of lives.

-Joseph knew that being a good steward meant using the resources available to him as effectively as possible and planning for the future.
+Joseph knew that being a good steward meant using the resources __________________ to him as effectively as possible and planning for the future.

 2. Illustrated in nature